zencart/documentation/content/dev/code/template_settings.md

 ## Requirements

 There are two requirements, using Zen Cart v2.0.0 or newer:
-- the template must use `tpl()` to access settings instead of directly referring to the global CONSTANT
+- the template must use `$tplSetting` to access settings instead of directly referring to the global CONSTANT
 - the template's `/includes/templates/YOUR_TEMPLATE_NAME/template_settings.php` file must contain the override settings.
 (See the 2 kinds of overrides, explained below)